 This chapter describes functions for the computation of smoothing basis splines (B-splines).
 A smoothing spline differs from an interpolating spline in that the resulting curve is not required to pass through each datapoint.
-See Chapter 28 [Interpolation], page 348, for information about interpolating splines.
+For information about interpolating splines, see Interpolation.